daddevv/TypingTowers/README.md

 - Back returns to the level selection screen for the current world.
 - Both buttons are clickable and accessible via keyboard shortcuts (Enter/Esc).
 - This ensures smooth navigation through the entire game using either mouse or keyboard.

+## Level & World Progression System

+TypeDefense now features an improved level progression system:

+- Completing a level automatically marks it as completed and unlocks the next level.
+- The game flow advances the player to the next unlocked level, or returns to the menu if the last level is completed.
+- The level selection menu (`LevelMenuScene`) immediately reflects unlocked/completed status after finishing a level, with UI updates in real time.
+- Level progression and unlock logic is managed by the `LevelManager` class (`client/src/managers/levelManager.ts`).
+- Tests in `levelManager.test.ts` verify that completing a level unlocks the next.
+- Progress is saved so players can continue from their last unlocked level.

 ## Testing